DOMESTIC VIOLENCE IN SOUTH AFRICA

 - The Court can issue a refusal for the respondent to have contact with any child, or an order for contact with the child on conditions the court deems appropriate in the circumstances.

-Where the respondent has violated the terms of the order, the complainant must approach the relevant police station and hand over the warrant of arrest together with an affidavit thereto to the police for execution of the warrant.
-A complainant or respondent can apply for the variation or setting aside of the protection order.
-The court will however not grant an application by a complainant for the setting aside of a protection order unless it is satisfied that the application is made freely and voluntarily.
+The Domestic Violence Act allows a complainant or respondent to apply for the variation or setting aside of a protection order.
+The court will however not grant an application by a complainant for the setting aside of a protection order unless it is satisfied that the application has been made freely and voluntarily.